 “If you view fitness as an obstacle to overcome, then you’re producing stress and getting less and less in return,” says Egoscue, who holds that the best workouts are the ones that are measured in joy, not in the number of abs visible in a bikini.
 When your instincts tell you something is stressful, painful or unpleasant, that’s when people stop going to the gym.

 Instead of thinking about fitness as a chore, think of it as an opportunity to do something you enjoy.
 This may involve changing your routine or your go-to workout method.
-Elev8d Fitness celebrates playground-esque moves, like bear crawls and jumping up onto benches, because they’re fun.
-They allow you be in the moment, rather than worrying about your to-do list or what you need to work on to alter your body.
+Celebrate playground-esque moves, like bear crawls and jumping up onto benches, because they’re fun.
+They allow you to be in the moment, rather than worrying about your to-do list or what you need to work on to alter your body.
 An exciting workout keeps people coming back, so make fun your focus.

 2. Realize That You Know Your Body Best